Spotlight Showcase - Canceled

 At Spotlight Showcase, the finalists perform live and four winners are recognized.
 The honorees receive an all-expenses paid trip to New York, where they attend Broadway shows, meet with industry professionals and participate in workshops to hone their triple threat skills.
 The Spotlight Education Triple Threat Broadway Experience is presented by Sun Country Airlines.

+Each year, Spotlight Education sponsors two student representatives to participate in the Jimmy Awards®, a talent showcase in New York recognizing the country’s best high school performers.
 The National High School Musical Theatre Awards™ (the Jimmy® Awards) are a national celebration of outstanding student achievement, recognizing individual artistry in vocal, dance and acting performance, and elevating the importance of theater arts education in schools.
 The Jimmy Awards are presented by The Broadway League Foundation.
 Spotlight Education’s involvement in the Jimmy Awards is possible with support from United Properties.

 Technical Theater Excellence